municipioriogrande/sitioweb/plugins/wp-smushit/readme.txt

 JPG should be used for photography or images with a lot of color variation.

-*Tip:* The Smush Pro CDN includes next-gen convert to WebP - sharper images that are 25 to 30 percent smaller than JPEG and PNG files.
+*Tip:* The Smush Pro CDN includes WebP compression - sharper images that are 25 to 30 percent smaller than JPEG and PNG files.

-= I’m a photographer, can I keep all my EXIF data? =
+= I’m a photographer can I keep all my EXIF data? =

 Yes!
 EXIF data stores camera settings, focal length, date, time and location information in image files.
 EXIF data makes image files larger but if you are a photographer you may want to preserve this information.
 We have included the option to preserve EXIF image data in Smush.

-= I just ran Bulk Smush and some of my images didn't get compressed? =
+= I just ran bulk smush and some of my images didn't get compressed? =

 First, check to see if you're receiving any server errors.
 If your images seem to be processing correctly check the file size of the images being skipped.
 Images over 5mb will be skipped.
 To compress images up to 32mb get [Smush Pro](https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=smush-readme&utm_content=wp_smush_pro#trial).